-There are a number of reasons why people don’t apply for jobs but SEEK research has found that there are four main explanations as to why candidates are reluctant to put themselves forward.
+While there are many reasons people don’t apply for jobs, SEEK research has found the four main explanations why candidates are reluctant to put themselves forward.

-The top 4 reasons why candidates don’t apply for jobs
+The top four reasons why candidates don’t apply for jobs

 1. They don’t have a good understanding of the role